Bauchibred/ethernaut-solutions/README.md

 await contract.revise(i, content), {from:player, gas:900000})
 ```
-ANd that's everything we can then check the owner once again and it's now us
+And that's everything we can then check the owner once again and it's now us

 MAIN TAKEAWAY FROM CHALLENGE:

 From this we should know that modifying a dynamic array length without checking for under/overflow is very dangerous as it can expand the array's bounds to the entire storage area of 2256 - 1.
 This can possibly enable modifying the whole contract storage.
-And thankfully since v 0.6.0 we can't set the array lenght property in solidity.
+And thankfully since v 0.6.0 we can't set the array length property in solidity.